-- During the orientation period, Trainees receive in writing the program's expectations related to professional functioning (see training objectives; evaluation form/competency areas; minimum expectations).
+- 1. During the orientation period, Trainees receive in writing the program's expectations related to professional functioning (see training objectives; evaluation form/competency areas; minimum expectations).
 These are discussed in group and individual settings with the Trainees. - 2.
 The procedures for evaluation, including when and how evaluation will be conducted, are described to the Trainees. - 3.
 The various procedures and actions involved in making decisions regarding inadequate performance or problematic behaviour are described. - 4.
 The Training Program communicates early and often with the academic program about any difficulties with Trainees and when necessary, seeks input about how to address the difficulties. - 5.
 The Training Program institutes, when appropriate, a remediation plan for identified difficulties, including a time frame for expected remediation and consequences of not rectifying the difficulty. - 6.
 The Training Program provides a written procedure to the Trainee which describes how the Trainee may appeal the programs decision and/or action, and initiate a grievance. - 7.
 The program ensures that Trainees have sufficient opportunity and time to respond to the centre's decision and/or action. - 8.
 The Training Program uses input from multiple professional sources when making decisions or recommendations regarding a Trainee's performance. - 9.
 The rationale for any decision and/or action taken by the program are documented in writing and shared with all relevant parties.

+Summary of Core Activities

+Hours/Week I. Direct counselling service 18.5

+- I. Direct counselling service

+- Initial & emergency assessment/consultations

+- Individual counselling

+- Group counselling

+• Single session therapy

-Summary of Core Activities Hours/Week I. Direct counselling service • Initial & emergency assessment/consultations • Individual counselling 18.5 Group counselling II.
-Providing supervision Providing supervision to masters-level trainees 1/min.
+II.
+Providing supervisionProviding supervision to masters-level trainees 1/min.
 1 term IV.
-Indirect service Report writing Consultation with other professionals Video recording review Planning interventions and reading 8.5 - 9.5

-V. Supervision received
+Indirect service Report writing Consultation with other professionals Video recording review Planning interventions and reading Group preparation 8.5 - 9.5 V. Supervision received Individual supervision Supervision of group counselling Group supervision (TCC) 4+ VI.
+Didactic training activities • Training orientation • Training seminars • In-service professional development • Case conference with larger group • Supervisors meeting • Peer consultation 3+ VII.
+Administrative responsibilities -Staff meetings -Research and program evaluation 0-1 up to 5 days per year

-- Individual supervision

-- Supervision of group counselling

-- Group supervision (TCC)

-VI.
-Didactic training activities

-- Training orientation

-- Training seminars

-- In-service professional development

-- Case conference with larger group

-- Supervisors meeting

-- Peer consultation

-VII.
-Administrative responsibilities

-- -Staff meetings - -Research and program evaluation